graphdr/formatdown/README.md

-Provides a small set of tools for formatting tasks when creating documents in *rmarkdown* or *quarto.* Convert the elements of a numerical vector to character strings in which the numbers are formatted using powers-of-ten notation in scientific or engineering form and delimited for rendering as inline equations.
+Provides a small set of tools for formatting tasks when creating documents in *rmarkdown* or *quarto.* Convert the elements of a numerical vector to character strings in which the numbers are formatted in decimal notation or using powers-of-ten notation in scientific or engineering form and delimited for rendering as inline equations.

 ## Usage